-Dr. Zamarian performs the blepharoplasty surgery under general anaesthesia, as it allows adequate oxygenation of the patient and offers complete assurance that the patient will not wake up during the procedure.
+Dr. Zamarian performs the blepharoplasty surgery under general anesthesia, as it allows adequate oxygenation of the patient and offers complete assurance that the patient will not wake up during the procedure.

 On the upper eyelids, the scars are positioned right in the crease or fold that forms when we open our eyes.
 Thus, the scars are invisible when a person has his eyes open, and when he closes his eyes, they are almost invisible because they are confused with the furrow itself.
 On the lower eyelids, the scars are positioned close to the eyelashes, also without leaving visible marks.
 In cases in which the lower eyelids are operated via the transconjunctival approach, the incision is not external and the scars do not exist on the skin, with the benefit of removing fat bags without leaving scars on the skin.
 However, this technique is reserved for cases in which there is no excess skin on the lower eyelids, which occurs in some patients up to 50 years of age.